You can use the Circle CI cloud to automatically build and test your project in Linux/MacOS environments.

 Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to your own Artifactory CE server.

 You could follow these steps:

 - First, create an empty Github repository (let’s call it “hello”) for creating a “hello world” package.
 Github allows to create it with a Readme, license and .gitignore.

-- Create a Conan repository in Bintray under your user or organization, and get its URL (“Set me up”).
+- Create a Conan repository in your Artifactory CE and get its URL (“Set me up”).
 We will call it

 - Under your project page, Settings -> Pipelines -> Add a variable, add the

 CONAN_PASSWORDenvironment variables with the Artifactory CE user and password.

 $ git clone <your_repo/hello> && cd hello

 $ conan new hello/0.1@myteam/testing -t -s -ciccg -ciccc -cicco -cis -ciu=UPLOAD_URL